percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 now, and only delayed due to transport delay.

-While this attack cannot be eliminated entirely, its effectiveness can be reduced by re-keying the conference periodically since such significantly-delayed media would not be understood by endpoints that have expired old keys used to encrypt the media.
+While this attack cannot be eliminated entirely, its effectiveness can be reduced by re-keying the conference periodically since significantly-delayed media encrypted with expired keys would not be decrypted by endpoints.

 ###  Splicing Attack